ifitkau/archesc_marl/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## Acknowledgments